 Tip 3: Make sure you’re far from the water source when you need the toilet

 The tasty wild camping tip you’ve all been waiting for – what exactly should I do with my human waste?
 It’s a natural question.
+How do you deal with a wild camping poo?
+(Yep, we said it.)
 And one that you probably thought you solved for good when you started using the potty at the humble age of two years old.
 But now, here it is, back again to rear its ugly head.

 The most important wild camping tip for relieving yourself in the wild is that you do it considerately.
-Make sure you’re at the very least 50 metres away from any nearby water source, for the benefit of all local wildlife (human and animal) and dig a hole in the ground that is roughly 15-20cm.
+Make sure you choose your wild camping toilet site at the very least 50 metres away from any nearby water source, for the benefit of all local wildlife (human and animal) and dig a hole in the ground that is roughly 15-20cm.
 Enough to cover it properly.

 The unfortunate downside to pooing in the wild is that you really shouldn’t leave any toilet tissue in the ground with the waste, as it’ll take a long time to decompose and will likely, at some point, be found and dug up by some poor animal.
 You need to carry it with the rest of your waste.
 A great wild camping trick here is to bring sealable, ideally compostable or degradable bags for the paper you use, ensuring there won’t be a rotten smell coming from your backpack.

 Tip 4: Make a water filter your new best friend

 When you’re in the great outdoors, hiking all day, you’re going to need to drink water, but the longer you stay out there, the more difficult this can be – as you’re also bound to run out.

 The wild camping tip here is to get yourself a water filtration system.
 There are quite a few on the market now, the most famous being the LifeStraw.
 This basically means you can pick up water from any old river and drink safe in the knowledge that it’s bacteria free.
 Though if you’ve followed tip three alright, it should at least already be clear of any human waste.